Romans 1:29-31

 C. F. D. Moule well describes it as "the opposite of the desire to give."

-Evil (2549) (kakia) is deliberate wickedness which takes pleasure in doing harm.
+Evil (2549) (kakia [word study]) is deliberate wickedness which takes pleasure in doing harm.
 Kakia is the quality of wickedness, with the implication of that which is harmful or damaging.
 It is often translated in a narrow sense for malice, describing a deep-seated feelings against a person that includes hatred that lasts on and on.
 It is an intense and long-lasting bitterness against a person.
 It is actually wishing that something bad would happen to a person.
 Kakia means wickedness, a deliberate intention to harm (actively plotting revenge; passively mad when they are blessed and happy when they have misfortune).

-Kakia is used 50 times in the NT -- Mt 21:41; 24:48; 27:23; Mk 7:21; 15:14; Lk.
+Mt 21:41; 24:48; 27:23; Mk 7:21; 15:14; Lk.
 16:25; 23:22; Jn 18:23, 30; Ac 9:13; 16:28; 23:9; 28:5; Ro 1:30; 2:9; 3:8; 7:19, 21; 12:17, 21; 13:3, 4, 10; 14:20; 16:19; 1Co 10:6; 13:5; 15:33; 2Co 13:7; Php 3:2; Col 3:5; 1Th 5:15; 1Ti 6:10; 2Ti 4:14; Titus 1:12; Heb 5:14; James 1:13; 3:8; 1Pe 3:9, 10, 11; 3Jn 1:11; Re 2:2; 16:2

 Lightfoot describes kakia as “the vicious nature which is bent on doing harm to others”